 I’m using Greek yogurt because it’s used in the traditional greek tzatziki recipe but also high in protein.

 I could eat dip all day.
-It’s no secret that Dave often calls me “Snacks Brogan” as I love dips and sauces – give me tzatziki or hummus and I’m a happy camper.
+I love dips and sauces – give me tzatziki or hummus and I’m a happy camper.

 Tzatziki is a traditional sauce in Greece that’s usually made from sheep or goat yogurt then mixed with cucumber, garlic, olive oil, vinegar and dill.